 The #UNIGNORABLE Issues

-The biggest issues facing our communities can be tough to see and even tougher to solve.
-In our fast-paced society it can be hard to slow down and easy to ignore the people — and problems — around us.
+The most pressing issues facing our communities can be tough to see and even tougher to solve.
+It can be hard to slow down and easy to ignore the people — and problems — around us.
+But these problems don’t go away by ignoring them.
+When left unattended, they grow until they become too large to ignore.
+Let’s face these issues head on instead of turning a blind eye.

 Financial vulnerability affects a wide and growing segment of our communities and affects people’s chances of recovering from an unexpected expense or adverse event such as a loss of income, housing emergency or sick pet needing urgent care.